SaladCoder/VoiceChatBot/README.md

 When you setup your bot for the first time, your community can join a permanent voice channel that allows them to generate a new voice channel, this then allows them to manage it using various commands.
 The voice channel will be automatically deleted once all members have left said channel.

+This bot was originally a forked project from: [@Mattizhu](https://github.com/mattizhu/voicechatbot)

 ## 🔐 Bot Permissions
 The Discord bot requires certain global permissions in your server to be able to work properly: